-Detroit is arguably one of the most underrated cities in the US.
+Detroit, Michigan is arguably one of the most underrated cities in the US.
 Many travelers make the mistake of dismissing the city for its “rough around the edges” reputation.
 But those who do pay a visit to Motor City are sure to fall head over heels for this up-and-coming destination!

 You can easily spend your days perusing Detroit’s world-class museums, cycling along the scenic Detroit River, or sampling local craft beers at one of the many breweries.
 Plus, with its historic roots in art and music, there’s always something exciting happening in Detroit.

 You can catch a concert at the iconic Fox Theatre or learn about the city’s musical heritage at the Motown Museum.
 Art lovers will want to check out Diego Rivera’s famous Detroit Industry Murals at the Detroit Institute of Arts.

 If you’re a sports fan, you can cheer on the Lions at Ford Field and root for the Tigers at Comerica Park.
 And foodies will definitely want to eat their way through the bustling Eastern Market, Mexicantown, and Greektown.

 Plus, it’s no secret that Motor City is best known for its historic role in auto manufacturing.
 If this is your first visit to the city, you’ll definitely want to pay a visit to the Henry Ford Museum and the Automotive Hall of Fame.

 Another cool thing about this revitalized city is that it’s brimming with incredible hotels.
 Detroit boasts all sorts of luxurious historic hotels, art-filled boutique hotels, and charming bed and breakfasts.
 So many, in fact, that you might have a hard time choosing the perfect one.
 So we’ve created a list of the 12 best hotels in Detroit to help you plan your perfect getaway!